cfe-lab/bblab-server/bblab_inventory.md

 - __HXB2 Genome genome map__
     - No scripts here, it's an HTML display page.
 There is a version on the MDF (`Eric_server_tools/Sites/dan/HIVgenome/`) under source control (deleted repository).

-- __DNA translator__
-    - Under source control from 2014 (deleted repo), not up to date with changes for Django & Python 3.
-Older version is located on the MDF in `/Eric_server_tools/Sites/dan/`.

 - __Quality Check Tool__